 Who makes up the House of Delegates?

-- 132 delegates, two from each ASDA chapter (are voting members that) sit on the House floor
+- 138 delegates - two from each of ASDA's 69 chapters (are voting members that) sit on the House floor.

 When does the House meet?